Other Student Programs

 At the national level, students compete for over $100,000 in scholarships.
 Please visit www.envirothon.org for additional information about the national competition.

-Fifth Grade Conservation Field Days-This all-day program, held every year at Luhr County Park in June, is a collaboration with many LaPorte County Conservation Agencies.
-It is open to all fifth grades in the County, including charter, private and home school groups.
+This all-day program, held every year at Luhr County Park in the Spring, is a collaboration with many LaPorte County Conservation Agencies.
+It is open to all fifth grades in LaPorte County, including charter, private and home school groups.
 Students rotate through seven conservation related stations.
+Field Days will be held May 13-17, 2024.
+Registration is open; space is limited and on a first-come basis.
+To register, complete the Google Form at this link in its ENTIRETY, one form for each class:

 4-H Soil and Water